 What should I do if I have symptoms?

-If you are experiencing fever or cough, or if you feel you might have COVID-19, do not go to work and do not travel and follow these next steps.
+If you are experiencing fever or cough, or if you feel you might have COVID-19, do not go to work and do not travel.
+In some cases, immediate attention may be needed.

-- Log in to your My Sanford Chart to request an e-visit.
+- Log in to My Sanford Chart to request an e-visit.

 - Select your reason for an e-visit and follow the prompts.